andreadacol98/Model_Predictive_Control/README.md

 # Model Predictive Control
 Implementation of a variety of MPC controllers for temperature regulation of a building.
 Specifically, the controller tracks the reference temperatures while satisfying safety constraints at all time steps.
-Modeled using simplified heat flows between the rooms and the environment, the dynamical system is affected by exogenous disturbances, e.g. solar radiation.<br>
+Modeled using simplified heat flows between the rooms and the environment, the dynamical system is affected by exogenous disturbances, e.g. solar radiation.
-Further info on the follwing tasks can be found in "Assignment.pdf".
-Solutions and considerations are instead in "report.pdf".
 ## Tasks

 ### Unconstrained Optimal Control